 The boarding house will be aware of any dietary requirements your son has and will provide food for your son's trip that meets his dietary requirements.
-It will be up to you and your son to ensure snacks/additional food will meet his dietary requirements.
+It will be up to you and your son to ensure snacks/extra food meet his dietary requirements.